banekondic1996/kittyscript/README.md

 # kittyscript (NOT tested!)
-Typescript without type hahaha, but you can declare variables after functions
+Typescript without type hahaha, but you can declare variables and functions anywhere, order doesn't matter